Lancetnik/Propan/docs/docs/en/index.md

 ## Supported MQ brokers

 !!! note "Need your help"
-    The framework is now actively developing.
+    The framework is now in active development.
 We have a very long list of what has yet to be implemented and various brokers are only part of it.
 If you want to implement something from this list or help in any other way, take a look [here](6_contributing/1_todo/)

 |              | async                                                   | sync                 |
 |--------------|:-------------------------------------------------------:|:--------------------:|